 There are many options when it comes to hosting, and you have scoured all of them.
-You have finally narrowed your search down to cloud servers, but you notice there are still two different options to choose from: a Virtual Private Server (VPS) and a Cloud Dedicated Server.
+You have researched both managed and VPS hosting servers, deciding that a VPS is going to be best for your business.
+Upon making your decision, you notice that you have finally narrowed your search down to cloud servers, but you notice there are still two different options to choose from: a Cloud Virtual Private Server (VPS) and a Cloud Dedicated Server.

 - What would be the best use case for either of the two?

 Not to worry.
 We have put together a helpful guide that will help even the most indecisive business owner choose between VPS Hosting and Cloud Dedicated servers.

 What are the Basic Similarities Between a Cloud Dedicated Server vs. VPS?

 To start, let's look at how these servers are the same.
 Both the VPS and Cloud Dedicated exist as a piece of software running on a parent server with the hypervisor managing them.
 The virtual servers are clustered together under Liquid Web’s Cloud Platform.
 Users can move server instances between parent servers without needing to migrate data or reconfigure the server settings.

 The single-tenant nature of these offerings is what makes them so attractive.
 Both servers have resources specific to the user, unlike shared hosting which shares resources across users.
 You get your own isolated environment where you can host your sites and applications without other users encroaching on your server and its resources.